allensarmiento/HPC-P1/README.md

          Process of rank 3 generates a random number of 1321.
          Process of rank 3 sends 1181 and 1214 to next process.

+### How to Execute:
+Compile: mpicc leader_election.c
+Execute: mpirun -np <N> ./a.out
+  - The value of N will be between 6 and 20.

 ### Pseudocode:
     /* This program sends the maximum odd/even value in a ring-like fashion.
      * Each rank receives two values and depending on whether or not the RNG